General Academic Policies and Procedures

 A student is entitled to graduate under the degree provisions of the catalog in effect at the time of the student's first completed semester of enrollment with these exceptions: 1) A catalog more than seven years old shall not be used.
 2) The program of the student who interrupts enrollment (for reasons other than involuntary military service) for one calendar year or more shall be governed by the catalog in effect at the time of the student's re-entrance to the university.
 The student who interrupts enrollment for involuntary military service must re-enroll within one year from the date of separation from military service in order for this provision to apply.
 For these purposes, enrollment shall be defined as registration for and successful completion of at least one course during an academic term.
 A student forced to withdraw for adequate cause before completion of a course may petition for a waiver of this provision at the time of withdrawal.
 The degree program of the student who declares a major or who changes majors shall be the departmental degree requirements in effect at the time the new major becomes effective.
 General degree requirements shall be those in effect at the time of the student's first completed semester of enrollment, provided neither condition "1" nor "2" applies.
 Any student transferring from a two-year college to Lamar University can qualify to graduate under the general degree requirements of the catalog in effect when the student entered the two-year college.
 However, students who interrupt their studies for one calendar year or more before transferring to Lamar University are subject to the general degree requirements of the catalog in effect when they enroll at Lamar University.
 At the discretion of the appropriate dean, students can be required to comply with all changes in the curriculum made subsequent to the year in which they were initially enrolled.
 Deletions and additions of courses will be of approximately equal credit, so no student will have an overall appreciable increase of total credits required for graduation.

-To be designated an honor graduate, an undergraduate member of the graduating class must: 1) have completed at least 60 semester hours at Lamar University for a four-year degree or 30 semester hours for a two-year degree, and 2) have a grade point average (GPA) of at least 3.50 for all undergraduate course work attempted at Lamar University.
+To be designated an honor graduate, an undergraduate member of the graduating class must: 1) have completed at least 60 semester hours at Lamar University, and 2) have a grade point average (GPA) of at least 3.50 for all undergraduate course work attempted at Lamar University.
 Only course work attempted at Lamar University will be included in the grade point average calculation for honors.
 Transfer course work will not be included in the calculation of GPAs for honors.
 A GPA of 3.50 to 3.64 qualifies for cum laude (honors), 3.65 to 3.79 for magna cum laude (high honors), and 3.80 to 4.00 for summa cum laude (highest honors).
 Grades made the semester of graduation are included in the calculation of GPAs for honors.
 Honor graduates will be recognized during graduation ceremonies.

 25. Academic Honesty